DRB-HICOM Defence Technologies: DEFTECH AV4 (4x4)

 As Malaysia's sole armoured vehicle manufacturing company at that time, DEFTECH was involved in the development of the first generation of AV4 based on South African-designed RG-34 MRAPs (formerly known as Iguana FV4).
 One prototype was unveiled in 2006 but the procurement program of about 200 vehicles was cancelled.

 DEFTECH LTV (4x4)

 In 2021, DEFTECH launched its first 4x4 light tactical vehicle.
 This Humvee-like vehicle consisted of various configuration for the various mission.
 One of the notable version of the DefTech LTV is the 4x4 ambulance that planned to be uses by Malaysia Civil Defence Force and other health agencies of Malaysia.

 HICOM Handalan Truck (4x4)

 The HICOM Handalan trucks are multi-purpose logistics trucks made by DEFTECH for military purposes.
 The truck is one of DEFTECH's most produced designs, with 2,260 units produced for the Ministry of Defence across two variants, as well as 115 units for the Royal Brunei Armed Forces and 6 units for the Royal Australian Air Force.

+DEFTECH Armoured Heavy Recovery Vehicle (AHRV)

+At Defense Service Asia (DSA) 2024, DEFTECH revealed its Armoured Heavy Recovery Vehicle (AHRV).
+This 8x8 vehicle are armoured and powered by a 520 hp Volvo D13A520 engine.
+AHRV also equipped with bulldozer blade in front of the vehicle, heavy recovery crane and winch.
+For the armament the vehicle is equipped with a 7.62 mm machine gun.